Our Life in Paris: 5 Years Abroad

 Liv’s report card translated by Google (the column to the right is her final grade)

 One of the things we gained from the pandemic is France finally shifting to digital communication and access to Liv’s assignments online.
-Prior to this all school communication was handled through a notebook called a Cahier des Coorespondance which was frustrating to use.
+Prior to this all school communication was handled through a notebook called a Cahier des Correspondence which was frustrating to use.
 The school now has an app for the students and one for the parents.
 We log-in and can see her daily schedule, which is a life-saver because we can see in advance if her teachers will be absent.
-They also upload her grades from her tests directly to the app and we can send messages to her teachers.
+They also upload her weekly homework assignments and grades from her tests directly to the app and we can send messages to her teachers.
 There is no traditional A – F grading system in France.
 Here, it’s best out of 20.
 It blew my mind that getting a 20 grade is nearly impossible but after 2 years in this new school, I see that the teachers are not giving up anything higher than an 18 easily.
-Liv has 70% of her classes in French and those are a bit challenging for her because French is not her native language and she sometimes gets lost in the context.
-There isn’t much of an incentive for the students to do well academically.
-The teachers have openly mocked and make fun of the students not necessarily out of meanness, it’s just culturally accepted here.
-There’s no Dean’s List, no awards or certificates for excellence.
-Students can graduate with an honor called une mention (honors of the jury) but those are often for students applying to Ivy League schools.
+Liv has 80% of her classes in French and those are a bit challenging for her because French is not her native language and she sometimes gets lost in the context.
+There isn’t much of an incentive for the students to do well academically however students are self-motivated.
+In Olivia’s experience, she has seen teachers openly mock and make fun of the students not necessarily out of meanness, it’s just culturally accepted here.
+There’s no Dean’s List, no awards or certificates for attendance.
+There are certificates given with the report card that do acknowledge academic honors which Liv receives every year.
+Students can graduate with an honor called une mention (honors of the jury) but those are often for students applying to Ivy League universities.
 The school’s concept of academia is pretty much, you are either doing well or you are an absolute moron, there’s no in-between!
 Liv tells us so many horror stories of teachers bullying the students but it’s remarkable how academically mature these kids are.
 They are really happy to be nerdy, they read 1000% more than they watch TV.
 In Olivia’s experience her teachers (professeurs) are commonly strict, they speak at a speed that can be difficult to keep up with and they are (for lack of a better word) eccentric.
 They believe that students should be seen not heard.
 They believe in collective punishment (to Liv’s detriment) and there is a system called Croix.
 Croix (crosses) are what we called strikes, if you get 3, you automatically get detention.
 During Liv’s 2 years in middle school she has been the only student in her class to not get detention thus far and she is determined to keep it that way.
 She has seen The Breakfast Club so she is always curiously asking me what is American detention like.
 She came close to getting detention once because her teacher mistakenly marked her as late for class once but she was able to get it removed.
 However, she loves her two English and her PE teachers.
 It’s pretty much night and day for her in those classes.
 We agree it’s mostly because the English teachers are from England and her sports teacher is much younger than her other teachers.

 Even though the school has an indoor gym, and has tons of outside space, her class gets to take a charter bus to a nearby park for their physical education class.
 The first month of this class they played ultimate Frisbee!
 I used to pick up Liv from school on her ballet days so I have met most of her classmates.
 It’s sublime that we can finally speak to her friends and their parents in English!
 We are included in a parents group chat on Whats App and we are in the process of creating a Parents Association similar to what the other schools in Paris with an English section have.
 I don’t volunteer at her current school at all, which is mostly due to the campus being restricted and there isn’t many activities that are open for the parents to participate in.
 Every now and then they have ceremonies for war holidays and the student choir will sing, or they have a class movie night.
 The last movie Liv attended was by one of my favorite French directors, Michel Gondry.
 The film was Be Kind, Rewind which is super cute!
 The funny thing about parenting an American child at a French school is, we don’t really have a clue of what’s going on half the time.
 The school app has been helpful, but it is in French (we use Google translate) and we are learning all this as we go.
 When we encounter an issue, I reach out to my expat friends or google as much as possible.
 So far, I have found great advice and support in our parent group chat.
 Liv’s class trip to London has been postponed until next year due to the retirement strikes so this year her class is taking a 3 day trip to Normandy.
 She is looking forward to returning to the Caen Memorial museum since our visit in 2020 was rushed because we arrived 45 minutes before they closed.